EconomyLens.com

 Related

-However, the Paris administrative tribunal on Monday suspended a government decree while investigating whether it was compatible with EU legislation.
-The French government has expressed its intention to appeal to the Council of State, the country’s highest administrative court.
-The three platforms’ owner, Aylo, stated that the decree’s suspension was an “opportunity to reconsider more efficient approaches” to age verification.
+But the Paris administrative tribunal on Monday suspended a government decree while investigating whether it was compatible with EU legislation.
+The French government has shared its intention to appeal to the Council of State, the country’s highest administrative court.
+The three platforms’ owner, Aylo, said the decree’s suspension was an “opportunity to reconsider more efficient approaches” to age verification.

 Aylo, based in Cyprus, had made its websites unavailable in France in early June as a protest against the French decree.
 Failure to comply could have led to sanctions, including fines or the blocking of the websites.
-Aylo argued that this mechanism was ineffective and exposed people’s data to bad actors, hacks, or leaks.
+Aylo argued that this was an ineffective mechanism that exposed people’s data to bad actors, hacks, or leaks.
 “Requiring you to repeatedly provide sensitive personal information creates an unacceptable security risk that we refuse to impose on our users,” the company said in a message displayed on the sites’ homepages earlier this month.

-According to a 2024 study by France’s Arcom audiovisual watchdog, about 40 percent of children in France access porn sites every month.
+About 40 percent of children in France access porn sites every month, according to a 2024 study by France’s Arcom audiovisual watchdog.
 In a bid to preserve privacy, the government decree also required operators to offer a third-party “double-blind” option that would prevent the platforms from seeing users’ identifying information.

 © 2024 AFP